-There is something monumental happening in the United States that very few people are aware of.
+There is something monumental happening with social class in the United States that very few people are aware of.
 It’s been written and talked about for decades, but the conversation is always so academic that it never reaches those who need to hear it.

 Our country is in the process of being ripped into two distinct classes—The Alpha Class and the Beta Class.

 I use these names on purpose because they sound elitist.
 They sound as if they imply superiority and inferiority.
 They sound judgmental.
 As someone born and raised in the SF Bay Area, they sound offensive.
 And that’s a good thing, because that’s exactly what they are.
 I’ve grown tired of the hand-waving euphemisms for this thing happening all around us.